German prosecutors launch probe over deadly floods | DW | 06.08.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-German prosecutors are investigating a district chief in the Ahrweiler region on suspicion of "negligent homicide" after devastating floods.
+A district chief in the Ahrweiler region is under investigation on suspicion of "negligent homicide" after devastating floods.

 The flooding killed dozens of Ahrweiler residents, with some 180 people losing their lives across Germany